-If a torque wrench is not available when installing a spark plug, a good estimate of the correct torque is 1/4-1/2 turn the radiator pipe after high-speed operation, otherwise the cooling system is hot and cause burns.
-Always let the engine oil cool down sufficiently before removing the oil tank cap.[EWA16140] NOTICE: Do not operate the vehicle until you know that the engine oil level is sufficient.[ECA10011]
+And do not touch the radiator pipe after high-speed operation, otherwise the cooling system is hot and cause burns.
+Always let the engine oil cool down sufficiently before removing the oil tank cap.
+[EWA16141] NOTICE: Do not operate the vehicle until you know that the engine oil level is sufficient.
+[ECA10012]